 Local marketing is how a business can reach a target audience who live, work in, and visit a specific geographic location.

 That definition helps, but I want to see some examples with pictures.
 No worries!
+Throughout this post you’ll get to see what this might look like.

 Below are some great examples of local marketing, and their benefits.
 And, if you get to the end, I’ll give my recommendations of a local marketing strategy, and why I think you should adopt it.